arloncunha/cookie-viewer/.github/WORKFLOW_SETUP.md

 - ✅ **GitHub release automation** on tag pushes
 - ✅ **Chrome Web Store integration** (optional)

-## Required Repository Secrets
+## Optional Repository Secrets

-To use this workflow, you need to configure the following secrets in your GitHub repository:
+For Chrome Web Store publishing, you can configure the following secrets in your GitHub repository:

-### Required for CRX Signing
-- `CHROME_EXTENSION_PRIVATE_KEY`: The private key used to sign your Chrome extension CRX file
-  - Generate using: `openssl genrsa -out key.pem 2048`
-  - Then get the private key content: `cat key.pem`
-  - Copy the entire content including `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----`
-  - **Important**: Do NOT commit this key to your repository!

 ### Optional for Chrome Web Store Publishing
 - `CHROME_EXTENSION_ID`: Your extension's ID from the Chrome Web Store